quassy/prefect/docs/core/about_prefect/why-not-airflow.md

 Prefect elevates dataflow to a first class operation.
 Tasks can receive inputs and return outputs, and Prefect manages this dependency in a transparent way.
 Additionally, Prefect almost never writes this data into its database; instead, the storage of results (only when required) is managed by secure result logic that users can easily configure.
 This provides many benefits:

-- users can write code using familiar Python patterns
+- Users can write code using familiar Python patterns
-- dependencies cannot be sidestepped, because they are known to the engine.
+- Dependencies cannot be sidestepped, because they are known to the engine.
 This provide a more transparent debugging experience
 - Airflow-style patterns without dependencies are still supported (and sometimes encouraged!); just because Prefect allows for dataflow, doesn’t mean you have to use it!
-- because Tasks can directly exchange data, Prefect can support more complicated branching logic, richer Task states, and enforce a stricter contract between Tasks and Runners within a Flow (e.g., a Task cannot alter its downstream Tasks states in the database)
+- Because Tasks can directly exchange data, Prefect can support more complicated branching logic, richer Task states, and enforce a stricter contract between Tasks and Runners within a Flow (e.g., a Task cannot alter its downstream Tasks states in the database)

 ## Parametrized Workflows